Artifactory Helm Upgrade

 To ensure a smooth upgrade, consider the following:

-• Backup Your Data: We strongly recommend you to perform a full backup of your Artifactory data directory ($JFROG_HOME/artifactory/var) and database before starting any upgrade process.
-This allows for recovery in case of unexpected issues.
+• Backup Your Data: We strongly recommend performing a full backup of your Artifactory data directory ($JFROG_HOME/artifactory/var) and database before starting the upgrade.
+This allows recovery in case of unexpected issues.

 • Review Release Notes: Always check the Artifactory Release Notes for the target version.
 They may contain critical information, breaking changes, or specific pre-upgrade tasks not covered here.

-• Downtime: In a single-node setup, the Artifactory service will be unavailable to users during the upgrade.
-In High-Availability (HA) mode, a rolling upgrade ensures only one node is down at a time, allowing the service to remain available to users.
+• Downtime: In a single-node setup, the Artifactory service is unavailable to users during the upgrade.
+In High Availability (HA) mode, a rolling upgrade ensures only one node is down at a time, so the service remains available.

 Upgrading a Single Node